Angier, North Carolina: History

+The town was founded in the late 1880s and named for the Angier family of Durham, NC.
 The Williams Grove School was listed on the National Register of Historic Places in 1995.

 Geography

-Angier is located in northern Harnett County at 35° 30’31" North, 78° 44’15" West (35.508587, -78.737487).
+Angier is located in northern Harnett County.
 A small portion of the town is in Wake County to the north.
 North Carolina Highway 55 (Raleigh Street) passes through the center of town, leading north 7 mi to Fuquay-Varina and south 14 mi to Erwin.
 Raleigh, the state capital, is 22 mi to the north via NC-55 and U.S. Route 401.
 North Carolina Highway 210 (Depot Street) crosses Highway 55 in the center of Angier, leading east 10 mi to Interstate 40 and southwest 9 mi to Lillington, the Harnett county seat.

 According to the United States Census Bureau, the town of Angier has a total area of 7.6 km2, of which 7.5 km2 are land and 0.1 sqkm, or 1.18%, are water.